CantBeSubh/DeepLynx/README.md

 2. Run the following command to apply the latest migrations and update the database:

 ```
 dotnet ef database update -c DeeplynxContext --verbose --project deeplynx.datalayer --startup-project deeplynx.api
 ```
 ## Development
 ### Create Migration
-If you make changes to the database schema, create a new database migration with a descriptive name.
+If you make changes to the datalayer, create a new database migration with a descriptive name.
 For example, to add a migration for updating the users table, run:
 ```
-dotnet ef migrations add UpdateUsersExample -c DeeplynxContext
+dotnet ef migrations add UpdateUsersExample -c DeeplynxContext --verbose --project deeplynx.datalayer --startup-project deeplynx.api
 ```
 ### Additional Notes
 * Ensure that your PostgreSQL server is running before attempting to update the database or create migrations.